dyeness/DownloaderPunisher/README.md

 # ENG
-# Program for downloading the repository, as well as quick updates to the [Punisher] mod(https://github.com/dyeness/trader_punisher).
+# Program for downloading the repository, as well as quick updates to the [Punisher](https://github.com/dyeness/trader_punisher).

 ## How to use:
 1. Download the current release and unzip it